Yarr/Yarr/docs/install.md

 #### Basic compilation

-By default the minimal build is enabled, which builds only the Emulator and SPEC controller, if you want to run with additional controllers (e.g. NetIO) you have to enable them via a cmake flag (see below).
+By default the minimal build is enabled, which builds only the Emulator and SPEC controller, if you want to run with additional controllers you have to enable them via a cmake flag (see below).

 For the minimal build, simply execute the following: